worace/worace.github.io/_drafts/welcome-to-jar-hell-application-packaging-for-the-jvm.md

 yummm
 ```

 This loads 2 of our classes: `example.Pizza`, which we triggered explicitly, and `example.Calzone`, which `example.Pizza` imports.
-In both cases, the classloader is able to find these by traversing the classpath (`.`, the default) to find the corresponding class files (`Pizza.class` and `Calzone.class`, matching their class names) under the directory (`./example/`) which corresponds to their package name.
+In both cases, the JVM is able to find these by traversing the classpath (`.`, the default) to find the corresponding class files (`Pizza.class` and `Calzone.class`, matching their class names) under the directory (`./example/`) which corresponds to their package name.

+The actual loading of `.class` file to in-memory Class representation is handled by another component, called a [ClassLoader](https://docs.oracle.com/javase/7/docs/api/java/lang/ClassLoader.html), which is also out of the scope of this discussion.

 ## Packaging Classes into JAR Files

-So using manual `javac` commands and some careful directory organization, we can produce a Classpath which gives the Classloader what it wants:
+So using manual `javac` commands and some careful directory organization, we can produce a Classpath which gives the ClassLoader what it wants:

 * One (or more) searchable base directories containing...
 * Class files organized into subdirectories according to their package hierarchy

-If needed, we could even wire up a crude deployment system from this by just `scp`-ing our whole directory to a server, `ssh`-ing into it, and running `java Foo` -- and people have certainly done this over the years.
+If needed, we could even wire up a crude deployment system from this by just `scp`-ing our whole directory to a server, `ssh`-ing into it, and running `java Foo` -- and people certainly have deployed JVM code like this over the years.

 But, carting around `.class` trees manually gets tedious, so they created a specification for packaging them into more organized bundles, called [JAR files](https://docs.oracle.com/javase/8/docs/technotes/guides/jar/jarGuide.html).